bl4ckh0l3z/droidtrail/README.md

 ## Todo-list

+  - Implement email notifications
   - Improve strings encode/decode
   - Sanitize error log
   - Develop stats components
-  - Update package composition
 Please see the TODO tag disseminated in the source code;
 some grep will help you! :)